scrollwm/scrollfx/README.md

 ### Jump

-`jump` provides a shortcut-based quick focus mode for any window on the active workspaces, similar to [vim-easymotion](https://github.com/easymotion/vim-easymotion) and variations.
+`jump` provides a shortcut-based quick focus mode for any tiled window on the active workspaces, similar to [vim-easymotion](https://github.com/easymotion/vim-easymotion) and variations.